 Dr. Oliver Luther Mitchell, Sr. died in 1958, and the estate was inherited by his children, his son Dr. Oliver Luther Mitchell Jr., and daughter, Dr. Grace Eide who continued to live on the property with her husband, Dr. Iver Eide.

 Elling attended Southside Elementary School, Sarasota Junior High, and Sarasota High School.
 He graduated from high school in 1953 and matriculated at Harvard University on a scholarship.
 Eide graduated summa cum laude from Harvard with a degree in Far Eastern Languages in 1957.
 He then joined the United States Marine Corps and was stationed throughout Asia before he returned to Harvard in 1965 as a Junior Fellow.
-He was an assistant professor of Chinese at the University of Illinois Urbana-Champaign from 1970 to 1971, when he took a leave of absence to return to his estate to care for the family and the property.
+He was an assistant professor of Chinese at the University of Illinois Urbana-Champaign from 1970 to 1971 when he took a leave of absence to return to his estate to care for the family and the property.
 Upon his return, he planted hundreds of exotic fruiting and flowering plants.
+Elling also had deep expertise in horticulture and he planted hundreds of plants and trees from around the world.
+Many of these were rare and unusual and produced either showy flowers or edible fruits.

 Elling’s First Library